ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Analysis of the data cube

 \subsection{\nthp PV diagrams}

 We use the technique developed in \citet{gonzalez2019} to construct the \nthp intensity-weighted position velocity diagrams \citep[e.g.,][]{gutierrez2021,yiyo2024,nico2024}.
-In order obtain better defined structures in PV space, we spatially rotate the \nthp data cubes (45\degree respect to the protocluster center) by vertically aligning the most predominant filaments.
+To obtain better defined structures in PV space, we spatially rotate the \nthp data cubes (45\degree respect to the protocluster center) by vertically aligning the most predominant filaments.
 In Fig.~\ref{fig:pv_sub} we show PV diagrams of the first velocity component (blue shades) and the second velocity component (green shades) structures.
 The upper-left panel shows the integrated intensity map after spatial alignment.
 In the upper-right and bottom-left panels we display the PV diagrams perpendicular and parallel to the region, respectively.
 Additionally, we include the positions of previous cores detected in G012 \citep[][]{DCN,fabien2024,armante2024,motte2024}.
-For the PV diagrams, we show a representative timescale of 0.2 Myr related to the PV structures more spread in velocity ($\Delta$V~>~3\,km\,s$^{-1}$).
+For the PV diagrams, we show a representative { {\alph{footnote}} timescale of 0.2 Myr\footnote{We consider the timescale $\propto \left( \frac{\Delta v}{\Delta p}\right)$ [Myr], neglecting projection effects and assuming a linear velocity gradient, where $v$ is the velocity axis and $p$ the position axis in the PV.}} related to the PV structures more spread in velocity ($\Delta$V~>~3\,km\,s$^{-1}$).
 In addition to the main features mentioned above, we also highlight an elongated structure with high integrated intensity in the bottom-left diagram, located at velocity range ($\Delta$V) of approximately -2 to 0\,$\kms$.
 This structure is spatially related to the R1 filament (see Sec.~\ref{sec:filamentanalisis}).
 The key features in the PV diagrams are: